 Proud East MArshian magazine:

-Hello everyone and welcome to the September edition of your online Proud East Marshian.
+Hello and welcome to your November edition of The Proud East Marshian.

 With love from the Sun and Moon Team x

 REMAKe is our name for our community arts group and it stands for

 ‘Revolutionary’, eh?
 Big claim!
 But, the word is important to us because it means ‘involving or causing a complete or dramatic change’ and it is that kind of change that is needed on our East Marsh – we want to change ways of thinking, ways of Being, ways of doing.
 We want people to look around at their lives here and say ‘This is Home’, I’m proud to live here,